sudo-bmitch/presentations/oss-maintainer-2026/presentation.md

 - So now that I've done such a good job selling this, why would anyone want to do it?
 - Some are looking for public recognition or resume material.
-  - That's likely a lot of people here.
-You want the GitHub history and public activity to get a job.
-  - If you build a project for a resume, even if you abandon it later, that's a net positive.
-  - If you perform a drive-by PR, frequently that creates more work for the maintainers than if they made the change.
+  - This can be done with your own projects, even if you later archive it.
 - Many maintainers are scratching itches, building something they couldn't find elsewhere
-  - Disposable AI projects are eating into this market
+  - Disposable AI projects may eat into this market
 - Sometimes the alternatives have issues, paid, wrong license, wrong design.
-- And there are those that do it as a community service after consuming OSS for much of their career (me).
+- And there are those giving back after consuming OSS for their career (me).
-  - The fear that OSS is full of older people doesn't scare me.
-  - They've learned over career, seeing the problems and existing tools, and create solutions without a profit motive (rug pull).
+  - Age fears don't concern me, I believe there will constantly be a new supply of experienced older OSS maintainers.
-- However if we do want to get more people into OSS earlier, we need to work on funding maintainers, because it is rarely a good business model.
+  - For younger OSS maintainers, we need to work on funding, because it is rarely a good business model.

+---

+## Takeaways

+- OSS maintainers are often solo and unpaid
+- Contributions should focus on creating value
+- Instead of "no":
+  > Thanks for the PR, but it's not something I'm willing to maintain.
+  > I encourage you to maintain your own fork in case others find it useful.
+- That "no" could later become a "yes"

+Note:

+- Realize that the people you may be working with are often unpaid individuals in their spare time, possibly burned out.
+- Create value, don't extract it.
+- Instead of only saying "no" to a contribution, I'm trying to say:
+  - "Thanks for the PR, but it's not something I'm willing to maintain.
+I encourage you to maintain your own fork in case others find it useful."
+- Maybe one day I'll change my mind, turning that "no" into a "yes".

 ---